How many noise complaints before eviction in the UK?

 Failing to act quickly may worsen the situation and, in some cases, leave you vulnerable to claims of negligence and litigation.

-We hope that our advice has helped ease some worry around how much notice for a tenant that disrupts neighbours.
+We hope that our advice has helped ease some worry around how much notice a tenant who disrupts neighbours should give.
 At CIA, we don’t just offer expert advice for landlords.
-Did you know we also provide landlord insurance to help you protect your property?
+We also provide landlord insurance to help you protect your property.
 Get in touch today to find out more or get a quote online.

 Looking for more guidance?
 Visit our advice centre.
 We’ll talk you through topics such as finances, property maintenance and much more.